 “Find what you love, and you’ll never work a day in your life.”
 This is the way Sr. Maria Goretti Zehr (1931–2001) expressed how she felt about her life in music teaching and playing.
 Sr. Goretti (“Goretti” to everyone who knew her) taught hundreds of musicians at every level.
 She also composed, performed, and assisted at the organ with uncountable liturgies, rituals, and celebrations.
 Sr. Maria Goretti loved God, religious life, and people more than she loved music and was truly present to every person she encountered.
 She was loving and compassionate and extended God’s hospitality to everyone.

-In 2015, The University of the Incarnate Word carried forward the Congregation’s commitment to music and arts when it dedicated the new 15 million dollar arts complex.
 Pictured left to right is General Coordinator of the Congregation, Sister Teresa Maya, Col. and Mrs. Betty Kelso, benefactors, and Dr. Louis Agnese, President of the University.